Coded Information Retrieval for Block-Structured DNA-Based Data Storage: Linear Lower Bounds

 We analyze the two terms on the right-hand side individually.
 First, because $F_1$ and $F_2$ partition the basis of the $k$-dimensional information space, recovering both files is structurally equivalent to recovering the entire space $\F_q^k$.
-Therefore, the maximum of the two stopping times is exactly the time required to recover all $k$ coupons:
+Therefore, the maximum of the two stopping times is exactly the time required to recover all $k$ information symbols, i.e.,

 Since each draw increases the dimension of the span by at most $1$, at least $k$ draws are needed to span $\F_q^k$, and thus $\max(\tau_1, \tau_2) \ge k$ for every realization of the drawing process.